kirbycope/godot-3d-player-controller/README.md

     - This script will download the [3d_player_controller](/addons/3d_player_controller) folder from _this_ repo and then cleanup the `.git` files/folders.

 ## Game Pack
 This game can be [exported](https://docs.godotengine.org/en/stable/tutorials/export/exporting_pcks.html#generating-pck-files) as a `.pck` and [imported](https://docs.godotengine.org/en/stable/tutorials/export/exporting_pcks.html#opening-pck-files-at-runtime) into another Godot game client.
-Download the [pack](ci\godot-minecraft.pck).

 ### Export Game as Pack
 1. Select "Project" > "Export.."